 A. I agree.

 preserving references from the center

 THE NATIONAL CENTER for Home Food Preservation has a series of “How do I?”reference sections:

 PLUS, the Center website has among its many other assets these dowloadable reference guides:

-MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, begins its eighth year in March 2017.
+MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its seventh year in March 2016.
 In 2016, the show won three silver medals for excellence from the Garden Writers Association.
 It’s produced at Robin Hood Radio, the smallest NPR station in the nation.
 Listen locally in the Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) Mondays at 8:30 AM Eastern, rerun at 8:30 Saturdays.
-Or play the February 27, 2017 show right here.
+Or play the Feb.
+27, 2017 show right here.
 You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).